-The dramatic architecture of the museum holds a unique collection of 20th century art covering the principal movements.
-This visit is a must for pupils across all Key Stages.
+A must for students, the dramatic architecture of the museum holds a unique collection of 20th century art covering the principal movements.
 Study services include gallery tours and audio guided tours.

 Theatre in Paris - French play with English subtitles

 Take a step inside a traditional Parisian theatre and spend an evening amongst the locals, at a French play with English subtitles.
 In the heart of Paris, see a play from one of a variety of genres; enjoy a classic love story, a modern French comedy or some musical theatre, all without missing a single word!
 From September 2018 - June 2019 groups can see Chicago Le Musical at Theatre Mogador.